teryror/coca/README.md

 - `BinaryHeap`, a priority queue implemented on top of `Vec`,
 - `Deque`, a double-ended queue implemented with a ring buffer,
 - the `pool` module, containing [`slotmap`-style][slotmap] object pools,
+- `CacheTable`, a fixed-size hash map with configurable per-bucket eviction policy,
-- `OptionGroup`, a tuple or array of optional values with the occupation flags packed into a single bitmap field.
+- `OptionGroup`, a tuple or array of optional values with the occupancy flags packed into a single bitmap field.

   [generic-vec]: https://internals.rust-lang.org/t/is-custom-allocators-the-right-abstraction/13460